MicrosoftDocs/cpp-docs/docs/standard-library/cpp-standard-library-overview.md

 ---
 # C++ Standard Library (STL) overview

 All C++ library entities are declared or defined in one or more standard headers.
-This implementation includes two additional headers, `<hash_map>` and `<hash_set>`, that are not required by the C++ Standard.
-For a complete list of headers that this implementation supports, see [Header Files Reference](../standard-library/cpp-standard-library-header-files.md).
+This implementation includes two other headers, `<hash_map>` and `<hash_set>`, that aren't required by the C++ Standard.
+For a complete list of headers that this implementation supports, see [Header files reference](../standard-library/cpp-standard-library-header-files.md).

 A freestanding implementation of the C++ library provides only a subset of these headers: